Gerrymandering in South Carolina and Why It Has To STOP!

 How You Can Help End Gerrymandering in South Carolina!

 The politicians are very unlikely to stop gerrymandering unless they have to, because it puts them at risk of not being reelected.
-Many other states have ended gerrymandering by going to an Independent Commission to draw the voting maps, putting power back into the hands of the voters instead of the politicians.
-Voters in some states have done this by getting a statewide referendum on the ballot to go to an Independent Commission.
-Statewide referendums are not allowed in South Carolina, so we have to put enough pressure on our politicians to make them pass legislation to implement an Independent Commission.
+Many other states have ended gerrymandering by going to a Citizens Commission to draw the voting maps, putting power back into the hands of the voters instead of the politicians.
+Voters in some states have done this by getting a statewide referendum on the ballot to go to a Citizens Commission.
+Statewide referendums are not allowed in South Carolina, so we have to put enough pressure on our politicians to make them pass legislation to implement a Citizens Commission.
 With enough public pressure, this CAN be done!

 We have to educate the public about what is going on in Columbia, and stand up to regain the power the Constitution intended us to have!
 To learn more, and to join the growing movement in our state, go to Fair Maps SC at this link: www.FairMapsSC.com